 The employment opportunities in photonics are excellent.
 The photonics market features stable growth much beyond the global GDP growth.
-Applications of photonics include light detection, telecommunication, information processing, illumination, metrology, spectroscopy, medicine, laser material processing, robotics and defence.
+Applications of photonics include light sensing, telecommunication, information processing, illumination, metrology, spectroscopy, medicine, laser material processing, automotive robotics and defence.
 While the photonics industry is truly global and international enterprises offer job opportunities all over the world.
 A number of photonics related companies (e.g. Axis Communications, NKT Photonics, Veoneer, Ericsson) exist in Lund and the greater Öresund region.
 PhotonicSweden represents the optics industry in Sweden.
 Two international research facilities create additional opportunities for photonics engineers – MAX IV, a synchrotron radiation laboratory that opened in Lund in June 2016, and ESS, the European Spallation Source that is currently under construction.